wallix/redemption/projects/redemption_configs/README.md

 ### Conn Policy

-Correspondent au fichier `.spec` utilisé par wallix bastion pour afficher une GUI.
-En dehors d'un bastion, cela correspond à `acl_to_proxy(ResetBackToSelector::No, ...)`.
+Corresponds to the `.spec` file used by wallix bastion to display a GUI.
+Outside a bastion, this corresponds to `acl_to_proxy(ResetBackToSelector::No, ...)`.

 - `spec::connpolicy(vnc | rdp_and_jh | rdp_without_jh, Loggable, attributes = {})`